What is a VIN or Chassis Number?

 For classic and vintage cars, the VIN confirms authenticity and can significantly affect a vehicle’s value and collectability.

-Why VINs Matter
+Why VINs Are Important

 Your VIN is more than just a number, it’s your vehicle’s unique fingerprint.